pagkly/Zed/Investopedia3/Why Licensees Matter.md

 ### Brand Licensing

-In [brand licensing](https://www.investopedia.com/terms/b/brand.asp), the licensee is permitted to use a licensor’s trademarks and logos on its own manufactured products, such a sports apparel.
+In [[brand licensing]](https://www.investopedia.com/terms/b/brand.asp), the licensee is permitted to use a licensor’s trademarks and logos on its own manufactured products, such a sports apparel.

 ### Government License

 A government license is a mechanism for local governments to oversee, and in many cases tax, business operators.
 A liquor license is an example of this type.
 By issuing the license, a city or county ensures compliance with local regulations regarding alcoholic beverages and receives an additional revenue stream specifically associated with the sale of alcohol.

-A license to sell securities is a sort of similar permission granted on a nationwide basis—although technically speaking, it is not granted by the government, but by the Financial Industry Regulatory Authority (FINRA), a private regulatory authority that enforces the rules governing registered brokers and [broker-dealer](https://www.investopedia.com/terms/b/broker-dealer.asp) firms in the United States.
+A license to sell securities is a sort of similar permission granted on a nationwide basis—although technically speaking, it is not granted by the government, but by the Financial Industry Regulatory Authority (FINRA), a private regulatory authority that enforces the rules governing registered brokers and [[broker-dealer]](https://www.investopedia.com/terms/b/broker-dealer.asp) firms in the United States.

 ### Implied License